Stay tuned to our latest news

 HIIT is a short, high-intensity exercise that benefits weight loss and muscle building by targeting your core, upper body, and lower body for a full-body workout.
 Read on to learn about 10-minute standing HIIT exercises you can do at home to stay fit this holiday.

-Benefits of HIIT Workout this Christmas
+Importance of HIIT this Christmas

 Many standing HIIT exercises, such as clap jacks, squat crunch, and curtsy lunges, take up only 10-30 minutes of your time.
 Compared to a traditional longer workout, you can finish your HIIT after 4-6 reps followed by a low-intensity recovery exercise.